-- Because I love to cook, I make most everything from scratch, except worcestershire sauce…so far.
+- I make everything from scratch, except worcestershire sauce…so far.
 Here’s my Recipe Index.
-You’ll find lots of healthy, uncomplicated whole food recipes.
-Many are gluten free and paleo too.

 - My grand-babies, Matthew Elijah and Audrey Jane are the cutest kids on the planet.

-- I can’t draw to save my life and I’m in awe of those who can.
+- I can’t draw to save my life.

 - For five years I was a certified childbirth instructor in The Bradley Method of Natural Childbirth.